geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 So I'm running the external GPU crash now.
 It's pretty slow.
 Does it have to do a full reset in between or not?

 ##### **Nimlgen** [[00:20:20](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1220)]
 Oh no, I just start recovery.
-Basically we have...
+Basically we have..
 Yeah, the recovery should be really fast.
 So basically because we don't use interrupts right now, I mean, we don't have VFIO enabled.

 ##### **Geohot** [[00:20:37](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1237)]
 Oh, you're polling for that.